 People talk all the time about New Year’s Resolutions, but it seems like people make the same resolutions over and over.
 The reason for this is that priorities get in the way.
 Priorities are more powerful than resolutions because prioritization puts a sense of urgency to a goal that creates a rallying cry to action.

 In regulated industry, inspectors are keen to sense whether compliance problems are receiving appropriate prioritization.
-For example, compliant CAPA programs track due dates and ensure that management is providing adequate resources to resolve the cited issue in a reasonable timeframe.
-If a corrective action is found inadequate, compliant CAPA programs follow up with swift, decisive action.
+For example, compliant CAPA programs track due dates and ensure that management is providing adequate resources to resolve the cited issue in a reasonable time frame.
+If a corrective action is found inadequate, compliant CAPA programs follow-up with swift, decisive action.
 Conversely, a non-compliant CAPA program use eloquent language to downplay the impact of a concern, to distract the reader from seeing the need for meaningful change.
 Non-compliant CAPAs are written to justify why the identified nonconformity is not a priority for the organization.
 How would you feel if you were called upon to defend such a CAPA?
 Likely, you would feel anxious, and would resolve, shortly after the audit, to ensure that you never have that experience again.

-Here are some of the priorities that your organization may consider for its 2017 goals:
+Here are some of the priorities that your organization may consider for its 2018 goals:

-If you have several projects you need to complete in 2017, identify your organization’s goals, and rank them in order of importance.
+If you have several projects you need to complete in 2018, identify your organization’s goals, and rank them in order of importance.
 Be honest with yourself on the required resources to make your highest priorities come to fruition, and determine whether your goals are SMART goals: Specific, Measurable, Achievable, Realistic, and Time-bound.
 If not, determine the necessary modifications to either the goal or the method of achievement to ensure that the goal meets these five criteria.

 Once you’ve made your prioritized list, it is time to make your resource plan and schedule to break down the tasks into manageable parts.
 It sometimes helps to work backward from the need-by date to determine how the schedule will work.
 An experienced project manager has the skills to ensure co-ordination of all the project’s moving parts.